 Why Is it Important to Protect Your Brand?

 Your brand is everything to your company.
 Every contractor and supplier you choose to work with indirectly affects the way your company is viewed by your customers and the public.
 They are, in a sense, an extension of your company.
 Your customers don’t want to hear you blame problems on your supply chain – they want to trust that you did the work to minimize any risk.
-Any time you have suppliers or contractors working on your site, it’s absolutely essential that you understand the risks associated with them.
+Any time you have suppliers or contractors working on your site, it’s absolutely essential that you have a contract management system service in place and understand the risks associated with them.
 Any unforeseen accidents or problems will negatively affect your company and your brand with the public.
 One way to address problems before they arise is to pre-qualify any suppliers on your site.
 Unfortunately, this process often fails when not handled correctly.
 While this process can be affected by things like lack of communication, poor defined standards or poor enforcement, the first major roadblock is lack of leadership commitment.

 An Essential Criteria for Success